waelABDALLAH1/Device-based-Models-with-TensorFlow-Lite/README.md

 # Device-based-Models-with-TensorFlow-Lite
-Device-based Models with TensorFlow Lite course on coursera
+Device-based Models with TensorFlow Lite course on coursera and it's a paid course